shamlalwani/real-time-chat-application/README.md

      Save it as key.json in the project's root directory.
 3.  **Project Configuration:**
      Open server.js and ensure the PROJECT_ID variable matches your Dialogflow agent ID.

+⚠️ Security Note: The key.json file is excluded from this repository for security reasons.
+To run this project locally, you must place your own Google Cloud Service Account key in the root directory and name it key.json.